 What to do When to do it

 Declaration of Intent By September 14 th

 (give forms to Ms. Boggs)

 Take Praxis I: Pre-Professional Skills Test (PPST) First semester of graduate school.

 This is a state required test.
 Apply through:

 Angela Murray, Certification Analyst

 See exemptions below.
 College of Education

 321 Warf-Pickle Hall

 (423) 439-4412

 Admission to Teacher Education

 1. Minimum undergraduate GPA of 2.5 # 1-3.
 Prior to the end of the first year

 2. Minimum PPST Computer-Based of graduate school.

 Scores OR Scores

 169 math 314

 172 writing 318

 168 reading 315

 Or waiver

-SAT: \geq 920 before 4/1/95
+SAT: $\ge$ 920 before 4/1/95

-$\geq 1020 \text{ after } 4/1/95$
+$\geq$ 1020 after 4/1/95

-$ACT: \ge 22$
+ACT: $\geq$ 22

 3. Passing of Speech and Hearing Screening. # 4.
 Last semester- arranged by

 4. Interview and recommendation by Department Ms. Boggs

 Committee which will include a public school

 practitioner.
-CDIG 5200 (G
+CDIS 5200 (Summer term):

-Completion of Graduate Curriculum and CDIS 5200 (SLP CDIS 5200 (Summer term);
+Completion of Graduate Curriculum and CDIS 5200 (SLP CDIS 5200 (Summer term); CDIS 5690

-in the Schools) and obtain 100+ hours in public school CDIS 5690

-setting (CDIS 5690).
+in the Schools) and obtain 100+ hours in public school setting (CDIS 5690).
 (Fall or Spring term of 2 nd year)

-After Ms. Boggs forwards completed coursework checklist Upon completion of the area
+After Ms. Boggs forwards completed coursework checklist (ran or spring term of 2 year)

 at conclusion of program, pick up PS license applications at: Upon completion of program.

-Office of Education Student Services 321 Warf-Pickle Hall.
+Office of Education Student Services opon completion of program.

+321 Warf-Pickle Hall.

 Return completed forms and transcripts to the same office.

 EXIT TEST REQUIREMENTS

 PRAXIS II Subject Assessments TESTS: EARLY LAST SEMESTER

 Test #0330 Speech-Language Pathology

 (no minimum score)

 Send qualifying score reports from Educational Testing

 Service to College of Education, Recipient Code # 1198